AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 The simplest type of inequality constraint we can apply are bounds on the variables.
 These can be added using the :code:`.addLower/Upper/LUVarBounds` methods as shown below, these can be applied to any of the single time-varying input phase regions or the parameters.
 For any method, we can also specify a positive scale factor that will be applied to the final bounding function.
-This can help scale an ill conditioned bound but will not change the meaning of the constraint.
+This can help scale an ill-conditioned bound but will not change the meaning of the constraint.

 .. code-block:: python